apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committer_architecture.md

 ## Testing

-Thr committers can only be tested against an S3-compatible object store.
+The committers can only be tested against an S3-compatible object store.

 Although a consistent object store is a requirement for a production deployment of the magic committer an inconsistent one has appeared to work during testing, simply by